Inner London: London Government Act 1963

 Newham London Borough Council argues that the municipality should be treated as part of Inner London for statutory purposes, as it is for statistical purposes (see below).
 This would benefit the borough financially.
-Only the Woolwich North area of Newham fell within the former County of London, however, and the council's advocacy has not borne fruit.
+Only the North Woolwich area of Newham fell within the former County of London, however, and the council's advocacy has not borne fruit.

 The City of London was not designated as an Inner London borough, but the Corporation of London is usually classed as an inner London local authority.

 Statistics

 The Office for National Statistics and Eurostat define Inner London differently, explicitly including the City of London, adding Haringey and Newham, but excluding Greenwich.
-The land area is 319 km2 (123 sq. miles) and the population in 2011 was 3,231,901.
+The land area is 319 km2 and the population at the 2021 Census was 3,404,300.

+Ethnicity

 Figures before 1971 have been reconstructed by the Office for National Statistics based on past censuses in order to fit the 2001 limits.
 Figures from 1981 onward are ONS midyear estimates (revised as of 2010).

 After centuries of increase, the population of Inner London reached its peak of 4,998,237 in 1911.
 The area's population from World War I began a steady decline as that of Outer London continued to increase.
 The census of 1951 showed the damage inflicted by the 1940s Blitz as the population of Greater London switched into decline which was reversed in Outer London with house building and territory expansion whereas in Inner London continued.
 The war damage and early 20th century slums had physical and psychological hence property price effects and focus on New Towns and suburban development reflected a drive among urban planners for greener, less dense settlements.
 Inner London reached a post-War nadir, a population not seen since the early 19th century in 1981 having 2,550,100 residents, after which an upward trend ensued and Inner London residents numbered 3,231,901 in 2011 — 1,766,336 short of the 1911 peak.